LoyolaChicagoBooks/introcs-csharp/rst/funcparam2.rst

 allowing tasks to be defined once and performed repeatedly with different data.
-It is essential to see the difference between the **formal** parameters used to describe what is done inside the function definition (like x and y in the definition of sumProblem) and the **actual** parameters (like 2 and 3 or 12345 and 53579) which *substitute* for the formal parameters when the function is actually executed. ``Main`` uses three different sets of actual parameters in the three calls to sumProblem.
+It is essential to see the difference between the **formal** parameters used to describe what is done inside the function definition (like x and y in the definition of SumProblem) and the **actual** parameters (like 2 and 3 or 12345 and 53579) which *substitute* for the formal parameters when the function is actually executed. ``Main`` uses three different sets of actual parameters in the three calls to SumProblem.

 .. _QuotientFunctionEx: